OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. In **Visual Studio**, open the `manifest.json` file in the **Manifest** folder.

 1. Locate the `configurableTabs` node of the document.
 Replace the existing tab definition with the following entry.
-Replace the token `[from-ngrok]` with the value record on the AppWorksheet as **ngrok forwarding address id**.
+Replace the token `[from-ngrok]` with the value recorded on the AppWorksheet as **ngrok forwarding address id**.

     ```json
     {